New forms must be used by August 31, 2021

 The current forms have been used since September 1, 2020 as an option, but must be utilized prior to August 31, 2021.
 All old expired forms should be discarded.

-Should you have any questions on whether you have current forms or not, you are welcome to call your C/TPA (DISA or FADV) or, as always, you may call Maine Motor Transport Association.
+Should you have any questions on whether you have current forms or not, you are welcome to call your C/TPA (DISA or FADV) or, as always, you may contact Maine Motor Transport Association.